jmbredenberg/Mafia-rules/README.md

 ##Executions

-Each day, each player may cast a vote for a player to execute.
-You may vote for No Execution.
-You may make conditional votes (ex: Vote for player X unless there's another kill, otherwise vote for player Y).
-Mods will count only your latest submission (ex: you voted for sammyluo at 9:07pm, but then voted again for jakob at 9:09pm, you will be counted as voting to execute jakob).
-At Day End (11 PM), whoever has the most votes is executed, and all votes are cleared.
+Each day, each player may cast a vote for a player to execute. **You may vote for No Execution on the first night only; after that you must vote for a player.** You may make conditional votes (ex: Vote for player X unless there's another kill, otherwise vote for player Y).
+Mods will count only your latest submission (ex: you voted for sammyluo at 9:07pm, but then voted again for jakob at 9:09pm, you will be counted as voting to execute jakob). **If a player does not vote, they will be counted as voting for themselves.** At Day End (11 PM), whoever has the most votes is executed, and all votes are cleared.
 The tiebreaker between players is whoever placed higher on the previous day.
-If both players had the same number of votes every day of game, all tied players will be executed.
+If both players had the same number of votes every day of game, none of the tied players will be executed.

 ##Alibis